Open-EO/openeo.org/documentation/1.0/javascript/index.md

 Now you know the general workflow of job executions.

-## Example Walkthrough
+## Full Example

-In this chapter we will walk through an earth observation use case using the JavaScript client in a Node.js environment and the Google Earth Engine back-end.
+In this chapter we will show a full example of an earth observation use case using the JavaScript client in a Node.js environment and the Google Earth Engine back-end.
+Instead of batch job processing, we compute the image synchronously.
+Synchronous processing means the result is directly returned in the response, which usually works only for smaller amounts of data.

 ::: tip Use Case
 We want to produce a monthly RGB composite of Sentinel 1 backscatter data over the area of Vienna, Austria for three months in 2017.
 This can be used for classification and crop monitoring.
 :::

-In the following code example, we use inline comments to describe what we are doing.
+In the following code example, we use inline code comments to describe what we are doing.

 ::: warning
-The username ans password in the example above work at the time of writing, but may be invalid at the time you read this.
+The username and password in the example above work at the time of writing, but may be invalid at the time you read this.
 Please [contact us](../../../contact.md) for credentials.
 :::

 ```js